emcruise/tor-rootkit/README.md

 The client runs on Windows and Linux.

 **Note:**
-- On windows the build file bundles tor into the executable.
+- On Windows the build file bundles tor into a executable.
-- On Linux the build file expects that tor is installed globally.
+- On Linux the build file expects that tor is installed globally in order for the client to work.

 #### Prerequisites
 - [Python3](https://www.python.org/)